TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 Mathematically, this system is regarded as *undamped* while its solution consists of harmonic (oscillatory) components.
 ```

 The next step is to integrate the above system of ODEs with respect to time.
-Although the MOL approach is flexible in the sense that
+Although the method of lines is flexible in the sense that
 the choice of time integration is independent from the choice of space discretization, we must be careful since the resulting scheme
 may not be stable.
 For example, let us choose the forward Euler scheme, we get